panther-labs/panther/docs/gitbook/quick-start.md

 ## Onboarding

 Congratulations!
 You are now ready to use Panther.
-Follow the steps below to get started.
+Follow the steps below to configure your analysis and alerting:

 1. Invite your team in Settings > Users > Invite User
 1. Configure [destinations](destinations/alert-setup/) to receive generated alerts